Home

 The cake has a fine crumb compared to flourless cake made with almonds.
 It’s very moist, but still light.

-If you try this flourless cake, please let us know how it turned out.
+If you try this recipe, please let us know how it turned out.

 Gluten Free Cake Recipe from Mexico